jmongrio/jmongrio/README.md

 I'm passionate about coding and technology, and I'm always excited to learn new things and tackle fresh challenges.
 My goal is to continuously improve my skills and make a positive impact through my work.

 ## Skills
-- 💻 C# .NET CORE
+- 💻 C# - .NET CORE
 - 🫴 Entity Framework
 - 🚗 OOP
 - ✍️ API REST
-- 🏢 MS SQL SERVER
+- 🏢 SQL SERVER
 - 🏢 SQLite
 - 🛂 Git